 When a child has Asperger's syndrome, proper diagnosis and treatment are extremely important.
-Jeanne Russell, PA-C at Clear Lake Kids Psychiatry in Clear Lake, Houston, TX is an experienced care provider who knows how to help.
+Jeanne Russell, PA-C, and Elliott Schwartz, PA-C, at Clear Lake Kids Psychiatry in Clear Lake, Houston, Texas, are experienced care providers who know how to help.

 Asperger's syndrome is an autism spectrum disorder.
 Like other autism spectrum disorders, Asperger's syndrome is characterized by issues with communication and social interactions.
 Asperger's syndrome is unique among autism spectrum disorders in that children have normal early development and do not suffer from delayed language.

 Asperger's syndrome sufferers may have a delay in the development of motor skills.
 Children who suffer from Asperger's syndrome may engage in rituals or highly repetitive routines.
 Language and speech oddities -- for example, speaking in a highly formal manner or in a droning voice -- may also be common among Asperger's sufferers.
 Children who suffer from Asperger's may exhibit inappropriate social behaviors or may feel uncomfortable with social interactions.
 Many children who have Asperger's syndrome also have issues with non-verbal communication; for example, they may have limited facial expressions or may stare at other people in a very fixed way.
 Many children with Asperger's syndrome have normal or even high intelligence, but their unusual behaviors may lead people to believe that they are less intelligent than they truly are.